Peosta, Iowa: Education

 All public school students living in Peosta are zoned to schools in the Western Dubuque Community School District.
 Elementary school students are zoned to Peosta Elementary School (in Peosta) for grades K-4.
 Middle school students are zoned to Drexler Middle School in Farley, and high school students are zoned to Western Dubuque High School, in nearby Epworth.

 Like many other rural communities in Iowa, Peosta also has a private school.
-Seton Catholic Elementary School- Peosta is one of two buildings that comprise Seton Catholic Elementary School, and is affiliated with the Roman Catholic Archdiocese of Dubuque.
+Peosta is one of two buildings that comprise Seton Catholic Elementary School, and is affiliated with the Roman Catholic Archdiocese of Dubuque.
 For grades PreK-5, students attend the building in Peosta, and for grades 6–8, students attend the building in Farley.
 For high school, parochial students attend Beckman High School in Dyersville, Iowa or Wahlert High School in Dubuque, Iowa.

 For higher education, Peosta benefits from a campus of Northeast Iowa Community College, which includes large nursing, welding, business, and computer programs, among other majors.
 Most of the students at the school transfer to other 4-year colleges, including many to the 3 small colleges in Dubuque: Clarke College, Loras College, and University of Dubuque.